remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 - Montitoring and logging
   - Sematext monitoring agent
   - Sematext log agent
+- Grav
+-- Grav is a no database flat file CMS system.
+The grav image enables you to create a web page.

 ## Installation
 Before running docker-compose up, initialize containers that need initializing: